semimod/openvaf-website/content/_index.md

 [[extra.list]]
-title = "Fast compilation"
-content = 'OpenVAF boasts compilation times that are up to <a href="/docs/benchmarks">ten times faster</a> than alternatives used in  commercial and open-source tools.
-This enables compact model development and shipping Verilog-A as part of PDKs.'
+title = "Fast model compilation" content = 'OpenVAF boasts compilation times that are up to <a href="/docs/benchmarks">ten times faster</a> than alternatives used in  commercial and open-source circuit simulators.
+This enables compact model development and shipment of Verilog-A models as part of PDKs.'

 [[extra.list]]
 title = "Highly flexible"
-content = "OpenVAF is designed to be integrated with simulators that have vastly different architectures and supports <b>advanced simulation algorithms like harmonic balance</b>."
+content = "OpenVAF is designed to be integrated with simulators that have vastly different architectures and also supports <b>advanced simulation algorithms like harmonic balance</b>."

 +++